gaizkadc/metal-collector/README.md

 This bot:
 * retrieves your Last.fm weekly charts
-* creates a collage with the most listened to albums from last week
+* creates a collage with the most scrobbled albums from last week
 * tweets it
 * instagrams it